-Syrians caught in Lebanon's uprising face difficult a choice
+Syrian refugees caught in Lebanon's uprising face a difficult choice

 We met this young Syrian from Damascus at a demonstration.
 He has been in Beirut for a little over a year, waiting to go on to Germany where he hopes to resume his studies.